rcos/CSCI-4470-OpenSource/Modules/DocumentationAndCommunity/Lab-DocumentationAndCommunity.md

-# Lab 3 Community Development and Unit Testing - June 7, 2019
+# Lab 3 Documentation and Community Development - June 7, 2019

 ## This Lab has two parts [Documentation](#part-1) and [Community](#part-2)